The morphology and interface structure of titanium on graphene: Results/Discussion

-On 1L Gr, however, we find that heated deposition produces irregularly shaped islands.
+On 1L Gr we observe a different behavior compared to 2L and 3L Gr.
+In this case, heated deposition produces irregularly shaped islands.
 This can be understood if reactions with Gr hinder the free movement of the incoming Ti atoms.
-We have in several instances observed visible damage to the 1L Gr after heated Ti deposition, such as holes or rolled over Gr (see top right corner of the image in Fig.~3(a)), indicating damage to 1L Gr during heated deposition.
+We have in several instances observed visible damage to the 1L Gr after heated Ti deposition, such as holes or rolled over Gr (see top right corner of the image in Fig.~3(a) and Fig.~S8 for higher-magnification images), indicating damage to 1L Gr during heated deposition.
 This is also consistent with Raman spectroscopy data, presented below, showing more defect formation and/or stronger Ti-Gr interaction on 1L Gr.
-Thus, these results indicate that the suspended 1L Gr becomes damaged when depositing Ti while heating the Gr to 300-400~$\degree$C.
+Thus, these results indicate that the suspended 1L Gr becomes damaged when depositing Ti on Gr while heated to 300-400\,$\degree$C.

 The diffraction pattern for 1L Gr (Fig.~3(b)) also indicates defects in the Gr.
 There are additional Gr reflections at the positions corresponding to the Gr $\{10\bar{1}0\}$ d-spacing, which indicate the formation of polycrystalline Gr.
 In reaching this conclusion, we also considered the possibility of a chemical reaction which forms a material with atomic spacing similar to that of the Gr $\{10\bar{1}0\}$ reflections.
 The most likely candidates would be TiC or TiO$_2$, discussed in Table S2 and its caption.
 However, comparing our diffraction patterns with expected diffraction reflections from these compounds does not yield a close fit.
 Other possibilities could include ternary compounds of C, Ti, and O, or the formation of a non-equilibrium compound.
-However, DF-TEM imaging of 1L Gr shows that the reflections from the diffuse Gr ring do not correlate well with the locations of the Ti islands (Fig.~S6).
+However, DF-TEM imaging of 1L Gr shows that the reflections from the diffuse Gr ring do not correlate well with the locations of the Ti islands (Fig.~S9).
 Overall, therefore, we believe the additional reflections at the Gr $\{10\bar{1}0\}$ are most likely due to damage to the Gr and the formation of polycrystalline Gr.
 An additional observation is that the Ti $\{10\bar{1}0\}$ and $\{2\bar{1}\bar{1}0\}$ spots are more diffuse on suspended 1L Gr compared to 2L Gr, indicating a larger variation in crystal orientations.
 There is also a second set of faint spots by the Gr $\{2\bar{1}\bar{1}0\}$ spots at a slightly smaller radius (marked with a green arrow, Fig.~3(b)).
 These match precisely with the second order Ti $\{10\bar{1}0\}$ reflections.